Social Icons

 Directed by Garth Jennings

-The movie is the same feel as the first Sing movie.
-The assurance that if you liked the first movie, you would like this one, is sure.
-Sing is a CGI animation from the stables of Illumination.
-I expected to see Minions 2 before this movie, but I guess Universal has other plans, with Minions delayed to later in this 2022.
+The movie has the same feel as the first Sing.
+If you liked the first movie, you’ll likely enjoy this one too.
+Sing is a CGI animation from Illumination Studios.
+I expected to see Minions 2 before this, but I guess Universal had other plans, pushing Minions back to later in 2022.

-There was no need for a Sing 2 to be honest, the way Sing (2016) ended everything worked out well, but it was a financial success so Universal wanted to milk this franchise.
-This new movie is just the same notes on a different instrument.
-This time our group has nailed it locally and the new Moon theatre is selling out.
-They want to expand to the big leagues and play in bigger and more popular theatres.
-There was a scout sent to watch their local show, but she does not gel with it and does not believe their production is suited for bigger theatres.
+To be honest, there was no need for Sing 2.
+The way Sing (2016) ended wrapped everything up nicely, but since it was a financial success, Universal decided to milk the franchise.
+This new movie is essentially the same tune on a different instrument.
+This time, our group has hit it big locally, with the new Moon Theatre consistently selling out.
+Now, they want to move to the big leagues and perform in larger, more prestigious venues.

-As you can see, if you compare this setup with that of the first movie it is just too similar, there is no step up or a change in the challenges for our characters.
-Again, Moon is up against the odds and he has found a way to smuggle himself and his group to the front of the line, convincing Crystal they are more than they seem.
+If you compare this setup to the first movie, it’s just too similar.
+There’s no real evolution or change in the challenges faced by the characters.
+Once again, Moon is up against the odds, finding a way to push himself and his group to the front of the line while convincing Crystal they’re more than they seem.

-The movie from the start does not shy away from giving us some popular songs from the oldies that will have chill and listen.
-The more recognising change in Sing 2 also comes from the inclusion of more popular current songs that will have you nodding along.
+From the start, the movie doesn’t shy away from showcasing some classic oldies that will make you want to sit back and chill.
+The noticeable difference in Sing 2 is the inclusion of more current popular songs that will have you nodding along.

-Sing 2 like I said was not needed, but it is a good family movie.
-It will not make a splash in the box office, but I hope there will not be a Sing 3.
+Sing 2, like I said, wasn’t necessary, but it’s still a good family movie.
+It probably won’t make waves at the box office, and honestly, I hope there isn’t a Sing 3.

 Resident Evil: Welcome to Raccoon City (2021)